amsat-dl/EVE/README.md

 # EVE
 the world first successfull Earth-Venus-Earth amateur radio communication by AMSAT-DL from the 20m Radio telescope at the Bochum Observatory (Sternwarte Bochum).

 We hope this material is useful for anyone who wants to repeat this.
-But "de minimis" they should try to replicate what we did and send "HI HI" to Venus and back.
+But "de minimis" is, you should try to replicate what we did and send "HI HI" to Venus and back.

 ## Contents of this Archive
 EVE_2009  Folder containing details of Amsat-DL's 2009 EVE